probe-rs/probe-rs/README.md

 Similar projects like OpenOCD, PyOCD, Segger Toolset, ST Tooling, etc. exist.
 They all implement the GDB protocol and their own protocol on top of it to enable GDB to communicate with the debug probe.
+Only Segger provides a closed source DLL which you can use for talking to the JLink.

-This project gets rid of the GDB layer (even tho we provide one you can use until [Microsoft DAP](https://code.visualstudio.com/blogs/2018/08/07/debug-adapter-protocol-website) support is fully implemented) and provides a direct interface to the debug probe, which then enables other software to use it's debug functionality.
+This project gets rid of the GDB layer and provides a direct interface to the debug probe, which then enables other software to use it's debug functionality.

 **The end goal of this project is to have a complete library toolset to enable other tools to communicate with embedded targets.**

 ## Functionality

-As of 27.03.2020 this lib can
+As of 0.6.0 this lib can

 - connect to a DAPLink, STLink or JLink
 - talk to ARM and Risc-V cores via SWD or JTAG